AmreetKumarkhuntia/project-vernix/memory-bank/activeContext.md

 10. Verify carousel component functionality and accessibility.
 11. Test keyboard navigation on all relevant components.
 12. Review component documentation for completeness.
+13. Test `Date` component functionality and accessibility.
+14. Test `Date` component `expanded` prop.
+15. Test `Date` component to ensure the days of the month are correctly aligned.
+16. Verify that the `Date` component's CSS classes follow the new naming convention.
+17. Test the month and year `<select>` elements in the `Date` component.
+18. Test the animated date selection in the `Date` component.
+19. Test the relative `z-index` in the `Date` component.
+20. Test the corrected ripple effect on the selected date in the `Date` component.
+21. Test the new `Ripple` component.
+22. Test the corrected spacing in the `Date` component.
+23. Test the corrected `Ripple` component.
+24. Test the refactored `Ripple` component.
+25. Test the corrected `Ripple` component with multiple ripples.
+26. Test the refactored `Ripple` component with the new CSS-only approach.
+27. Test the `Date` component with the new `Ripple` component.

 ## Key Considerations